fbpx

 The 16th Amendment

 However, it was not until 1913 with the adoption of the 16th Amendment to the Constitution, that the income tax became a permanent fixture in the American tax system.
-Congress now had the authority to tax income of both individuals and corporations.
+Congress now had the authority to tax the income of both individuals and corporations.

 It didn’t take the IRS long to start inundating us with forms, beginning in 1914 with the introduction of the first income tax form, the dreaded Form 1040.
 Enactment of the Revenue Act of 1916 introduced tax rates and income scales.